o0Zz/ha-climate2mqtt/doc/Hardware_Reference_ESP32.md

 This documentation describes how to build a **generic, replaceable, and maintainable ESP32-based control board** for air conditioners and heat pumps.
 The goal is to provide a reusable hardware platform that can be adapted to different heat pump models while remaining easy to maintain and upgrade.
+All the integration with all climate rely on this initial hardware then each climate have its own additional BOM

 ## Hardware Considerations